cuga-rajal/chat_speak/README.md

 4) Log in to Second Life or Opensim if you aren't already

-5) Run the pre-compiled application provided or run the script in a terminal window.
+5) Once you are logged in you can run the script, either from a terminal or by opening the wrapper application provided with the package.

 To run the script in a terminal window: